Schnucks: Expansion

 In 2002, Schnucks agreed to buy 12 Seessel's stores in the Memphis, Tennessee area, from Albertsons, Inc. Schnucks operated these stores until September 2011.
 Kroger subsequently purchased these stores; eight reopened as Kroger, with the others closing altogether.
 Seven convenience stores operating under the Schnucks name also were sold, to be converted to the Kroger-owned brand Kwik Shop.

 In 2008, Schnucks acquired grocery store Hart Food and Drug in O'Fallon, IL making it the fifth Schnucks in St. Clair County.

 In August 2009, Schnucks opened a store in downtown St. Louis.
 This store, located at the corner of Ninth and Olive Streets in the central business district, was called "Culinaria – A Schnucks Market" and was advertised as a "new urban prototype".
 The store includes 20800 sqft of shopping space, an additional 6306 sqft mezzanine with a wine department, tapas/wine bar, a full-service pharmacy, meat and seafood departments, florist, bakery, and a Kaldi's Coffee bar.
 The placement of the store reflects the downtown area's urban renewal of the 21st century, including Washington Avenue Loft District, St. Louis loft-style condominiums and apartments.
 In 2020, Schnucks opened another prototype store, named "EatWell - A Natural Food Store by Schnucks", located in a former Lucky's Market off Providence Road in Columbia, Missouri near the campus of the University of Missouri.
+Both the Culinaria and EatWell concepts were eventually abandoned and the downtown St. Louis and Providence Road locations were converted into mainline Schnucks stores.

 On September 18, 2018, it was announced that SuperValu would sell 19 of its Shop 'n Save locations to Schnucks.

 In 2020/2021, Schnucks exited the Iowa/Quad Cities market with the closing of their Bettendorf, Iowa store and a pharmacy in Moline, Illinois (with the customers transferred to the stand-alone CVS as part of that acquisition).

 In September 2022, Schnucks purchased the only two locations of Missouri-based grocer Fricks Market.
 In October 2022, the newly renovated Schnucks store of Union opened to the general public.